llm-d-incubation/llm-d-infra/quickstarts/guides/prereq/gateway-provider/README.md

 ## Supported Providers

-This section will cover what Gateway Control Plane providers are supported.
-Currently that list is:
+`llm-d` guides cover the following Gateway providers.
+See the [inference gateway documentation](https://gateway-api-inference-extension.sigs.k8s.io/implementations/gateways/) for a complete list of supported Gateways.

 - `kgateway`
 - `istio`
 - `gke` *

 > [!IMPORTANT]
-> While LLM-D supports GKE Gateways, it comes setup out of the box on GKE, and so no action is required to deploy the control plane.
+> While llm-d supports GKE Gateways, it comes setup out of the box on GKE, and so no action is required to deploy the control plane.
 If you are using GKE you may skip this document.

 ## Installation

-To Install the gateway control plane and corresponding CRDs you can use:
+To install the gateway control plane:

 ```bash
 helmfile apply -f <your_gateway_choice>.helmfile.yaml # options: [`istio`, `kgateway`]